How to Train a Dog & Dog Obedience Training Methods

 When you see these indicators that your dog may be considering using the restroom:

-• Give them lots of praise, snacks, and playtime as soon as they’re done, every time.
+• Give them lots of praise, snacks, and playtime as soon as they’re done every time.

-• Play for a little while or take your dog for a stroll before going back inside.
+• Play for a little while, or take your dog for a stroll before going back inside.
 They won’t learn that using the lavatory cuts off time outside in this way, which may cause them to wait until the very last minute to go.

-• If you see your dog ready to move in the wrong direction, stop them, but do so in a way that doesn’t hurt them you may shout their name, for example.
+• If you see your dog ready to move in the wrong direction, stop them, but do so in a way that doesn’t hurt them.
+You may shout their name, for example.

 Socializing Your Dog During Training: